pranavkhapra/konoha-gram/README.md

+## konaha-gram
-**konaha-gram** a single page application I made, in attempt to revise the   integratation of  Redux with React.
+*konaha-gram* a single page application I made, in attempt to revise the   integratation of  Redux with React.
 I'm not going to say it's an _instagram clone_, but ya know.
 The finished product can be viewed at online at https://konaha-gram.netlify.app/.

 ## Using the app